ukijs/uki/docs/models.md

 state across linked views.

 # Importing resources
-The only (optional) argument to a Model's constructor is an array of resources that are loaded, and the resulting parsed resources become available under the `.resources` property once the `.ready` promise resolves.
+You can give a `Model` an array of resources that will be loaded into the browser as the `Model` is created (if they haven't been loaded already).
+Where there is a parsed result (such as a CSV file), it can be accessed through the `this.resources` list (in the same order as the original `resources` option), or you can give a string `name` to resources that you can use for `getNamedResource()` access that doesn't depend on the order of that list.

+Resources are available from a `Model` once its `ready` Promise resolves.

 Each entry in the array should be an `Object` with `type` and `url` properties, for example: